husonlab/SplitsPy/README.md

 ## Overview

-This package provides a program called outline.py, which implements two algorithms:
+This package provides a program called outline.py that provides an implementation of phylogenetic outlines.
+In more detail, it implements two algorithms:

 1) The neighbor-net algorithm (Bryant and Moulton, 2004) is used to produce a circular ordering of taxa and a set of circular splits.